-The Home Board has overall responsibility for ensuring that there is an adequate and effective system of internal control that helps govern the activities of Home Group.
+The Home Group Board has overall responsibility for ensuring that there is an Adequate and effective system of internal control that helps govern the activities of Home Group.
 It specifically reserves to itself the role of:

-- being satisfied (by the Audit Committee) that there is a sufficient and systematic review of the internal control arrangements; - considering any weaknesses or matters of particular concern reported to the board, and - approving the board's annual statement on internal control.
+- being satisfied (by the Audit Committee) that there is a sufficient and systematic review of the internal control arrangements; - considering any weaknesses or matters of particular concern reported to the board, and - approving the board's annual statement on internal control

-For full Home Board reserved matters click on Governance Framework document.
+Full details of Home Group Board reserved matters can be found in the Governance Framework.